 Consultation with Students, Parents and Staff are vital to a successful Wellbeing Curriculum and we actively encourage feedback.
+Should you have any feedback please add this to the annual feedback survey or alternatively contact the Heda of Wellbeing.

 Appendix - GUIDANCE ON PSHE LEARNING IN A SAFE ENVIRONMENT adapted from Public Health England